 Group therapy is particularly helpful for teens and young adults who respond strongly to the influence of peers.
 It is often used in addition to one of the other forms of therapy.
 Most group therapy sessions involve at least a 6-week commitment to attending once per week.

-In those instances in which medication strategies with or without psychotherapy does not provide enough relief of depressive symptoms, a psychiatrist may recommend one of the procedural options.
+When medication strategies with or without psychotherapy do not provide enough relief of depressive symptoms, a psychiatrist may recommend one of the procedural options.
 Several of these procedures involve the use of carefully dosed electrical stimulation.
 Some of these procedures are well established and highly effective, while others are relatively new and still being evaluated for long term effectiveness.

 Electroconvulsive Therapy (ECT)